THE COMPANIES ACT 2006

 6.1.3 adjustment of the rights of the contributories among themselves.

 7.1 The Society shall be administered by a Management Committee which shall consist of the following:-

-7.1.1 the Honorary Chairman, Honorary Vice-Chairman and the Honorary Treasurer for the time being and the immediate past Honorary Chairman as ex-officio member (elected pursuant to Article 16);
+7.1.1 the Honorary Chairman, the Honorary Treasurer for the time being and the immediate past Honorary Chairman as ex-officio member (elected pursuant to Article 16);

 7.2 No more than two Members of any firm may be on the Management Committee at the same time.

-7.3 The Management Committee shall meet at least quarterly and nine members of the Management Committee shall constitute a quorum.
+7.3 The Management Committee shall meet at least quarterly and seven members of the Management Committee shall constitute a quorum.

-7.4 The Management Committee may continue to act even though the number of its elected members (being all those members other than any co-opted members) is reduced by death, retirement or otherwise below the number of nine but if at any time the number is reduced below nine, the continuing members of the Management Committee shall act only for the purpose of filling vacancies until there are at least nine members of the Management Committee.
+7.4 The Management Committee may continue to act even though the number of its elected members (being all those members other than any co-opted members) is reduced by death, retirement or otherwise below the number of seven but if at any time the number is reduced below seven, the continuing members of the Management Committee shall act only for the purpose of filling vacancies until there are at least seven members of the Management Committee.

 7.5 The Management Committee may appoint sub-committees with such membership powers and functions as the Management Committee shall prescribe.